 - You have been having a long email discussion with a colleague.
 Now you would like to invite another colleague to the same.
 She will need to know the context of the discussion and how it evolved.

 - You email a few colleagues a draft of an article for review.
 They all email their comments back to you.
 A lot of them are suggesting the same changes without realizing that they have already been addressed.

+Many participants can edit a Wave at the same time, and they can see each other's changes as they are made.
+These attributes, concurrent modification and low latency updates, are implemented based on OT.
 OT is a framework for concurrency control.
 The document being edited is replicated at all sites.
 All editing actions are stored as operations that are propagated across all clients, local and remote.
 Concurrent edits are transformed by the server before being applied and the transformed operations are communicated to all clients.
 This is very similar to how version control systems like CVS manage merging of simultaneous edits of a document.